satrianovian20/Offline-ai-chat-coding-gui/README.md

 GUI Python ringan (Tkinter) untuk menjalankan AI chat &amp; coding dengan model GGUF lokal (Low GUI PYTHON from Tkinter to run Offline AI Chat and Coding)

 > 🇮🇩 This project is primarily documented in Indonesian.
 > 🇬🇧 English overview is provided below.
+> “This project is based on the original LLaMA GUI by Satria Novian – [GitHub link], licensed under the MIT License.”

 🇮🇩 Bahasa Indonesia: